-Identified – The first step to good alumni & parent relations is knowing who your alumni & parents are, their mailing addresses, email, phone numbers, and as much other information as you can gather about them.
-Most chapters have 30-40 percent of their alumni & parent records lost as well as 75 percent or more of their alumni & parents with limited information.
+Identified – The first step to good alumni/ae and parent relations is knowing about your alumni/ae and parents are, starting with their mailing addresses, emails, phone numbers, and social media.
+Take it a step further by collecting information about their professional and community leadership.
+Most chapters have 30-40 percent of their alumni/ae and parent records lost, as well as 75 percent or more of their alumni/ae and parents with limited information.

-Informed – Keeping alumni & parents up to date on the actions of the chapter and fellow alumni & parents is important.
+Informed – Keeping alumni/ae and parents up-to-date on the actions of the chapter and fellow alumni/ae and parents is important.
 They should help form and maintain your chapter’s vision by continuing to be informed.
-Since alumni can lose touch with their friends and the chapter quickly and parent’s connection is only for a few years, a constant flow of information is important.
+Since alumni/ae can lose touch with their friends and the chapter quickly and each parent’s connection lasts only for a few years, a regular flow of information is important.

-Interested – Offering alumni & parents information about others, and the issues they are concerned with, is the key to getting and keeping them interested.
-For alumni, this depends greatly on the amount of loyalty and dedication that was developed during the undergraduate years, but need not be limited by that.
-For parents it depends mostly on their son’s current experience.
+Interested – Offering alumni/ae and parents information about others, and important chapter and campus issues, are productive ways to getting and keeping them interested.
+For alumni/ae, this depends greatly on the amount of loyalty and dedication that was developed during the undergraduate years, but need not be limited by that.
+For parents, it depends mostly on their student’s current experience.

-Involved – The opportunity to affect the future of the chapter, or just the opportunity to share in the present activities, are the keys to alumni & parent involvement.
-All alumni & parent programming should seek to get them participating in planning, decision making, and activities.
+Involved – The opportunity to affect the future of the chapter or just the opportunity to share in the present activities, are the keys to alumni/ae and parent involvement.
+All alumni/ae and parent programming should seek to get them participating in planning, decision making, and activities.
 Focus should be placed on volunteer involvement, event attendance, providing internships, and supporting leadership programs.

-Invested – In terms of involvement, the pinnacle is having alumni & parents actually invest their money in your programs.
+Invested – In terms of involvement, the pinnacle is having alumni/ae and parents invest their money in your programs.
 This can be as simple as paying for attendance to a function, participating in the annual fund, or donating to the House Corporation and the Educational Foundation for their programs.